 - The pulp is important while the tooth is growing and developing.
-However, a mature tooth lacking the pulp can still easily survive, because the tooth continues to be nourished by the surrounding tissues.
+However, a mature tooth lacking the pulp can still easily survive, because the surrounding tissues continue to nourish the tooth.

 Does a Root Canal Hurt?

 During the treatment, the patients are given anesthesia, making the root canal procedure no more painful than any other standard dental treatment, such as getting a filling or tooth extraction.
-However, a root anal is typically more numb or sore following the procedure, and can cause slight discomfort for a few days.
+However, a root canal is typically more numb or sore following the procedure.
+In addition, it can cause slight discomfort for a few days.